 Phase 2 of the Comprehensive Review of BC Hydro

-Following completion of Phase 1 of the Review of BC Hydro in February 2019, Government initiated Phase 2 in July 2019.
-This second phase will be a broad, transformational review that will examine some of the significant changes and shifts taking place in B.C. and continental energy sectors and will produce recommendations to strategically position BC Hydro and the Province for long-term success, including BC Hydro’s role in achieving the electrification goals set out in CleanBC.
-Phase 2 will leverage BC Hydro’s strengths and focus on:
+The Phase 2 Review will be a broad, transformational review that will consider some of the significant changes and shifts taking place in B.C. and continental energy sectors, in addition to evolving technologies and the changing needs of current and future BC Hydro customers.
+Phase 2 will leverage BC Hydro's strengths and focus on:

 - BC Hydro’s role in supporting CleanBC and meeting the Province’s legislated 2030, 2040 and 2050 greenhouse gas reduction targets;